 About 25% of patients with systemic scleroderma develop interstitial lung disease, which refers to a group of disorders in which tissues and spaces around the lungs’ air sacs, known as the interstitium, become inflamed and damaged.

-How Ofev works
+How does Ofev work?

-Ofev in trials for scleroderma-related ILD
+Ofev in clinical trials

 Researchers analyzed the medicine’s effectiveness in slowing disease progression by assessing the rate of lung function decline after one year of treatment.
-Specifically, they are measuring a patient’s forced vital capacity (FVC), the amount of air that can be forcibly exhaled from the lungs after taking the deepest possible breath.
-Other, secondary trial goals include changes in tissue thickness and health-related quality of life.
+Specifically, they measured the patients’ forced vital capacity (FVC) or the amount of air that they can forcibly exhale from their lungs after taking the deepest possible breath.
+Secondary trial goals included changes in tissue thickness and health-related quality of life.

 Scleroderma News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.